Only Open to the Public.

-In 1966, the University of Houston (UH) Board of Regents voted to establish a policy that would dedicate one percent of the construction costs of all future building projects for works of art.
-At the time, UH was undergoing an unprecedented construction boom, and the public art program was conceived to greatly enhance campus life as well as the prestige of the university at a local, regional and international level.
-In 1969, the Texas Legislature approved the capital improvement allocation toward the UH public art program.
-The University of Houston then became the first state university in Texas to adopt such a forward-thinking initiative.
+In 1966, the University of Houston Board of Regents voted to establish a policy that would dedicate one percent of the construction costs of all future building projects to acquire works of art.
+At the time, UH was undergoing an unprecedented construction boom, and the public art program was conceived to greatly enhance campus life as well as the prestige of the University at a local, regional and international level.
+In 1969, the state of Texas ratified the necessary legal framework for enabling the funding of public art from construction projects (currently not to exceed one percent of construction budgets).
+UH then became the first public university in Texas to formally adopt a percent for an art program.
+Fifty years later, PAUHS has matured into one of the most impressive public art collections in the country, with nearly 700 objects on view throughout the University of Houston and its Sugar Land location, University of Houston-Downtown, University of Houston-Clear Lake and University of Houston-Victoria.
+The scope of these projects has increased dramatically over time, and the collection continues to expand through commissions, site-specific installations, temporary public art projects, purchases and gifts.